stiglers-eponym/BeamerPresenter/INSTALL.md

 ### Configure
 Now may you need to configure libraries and file paths in `CMakeLists.txt`.
 For Ubuntu and Arch the settings are tested, in other GNU+Linux systems you can try if it works, and other systems will probably require a manual configuration.
+Please open an issue if you have questions.
 Pull requests or issues with build instructions for other systems are welcome!

-The command line for configuring the build process look like this:
+The command line for configuring the build process looks like this (not all options are required):
 ```sh
 cmake \
     -B "build-dir"